 Everyone is very friendly, it’s a fun place.
-I actually put forward a friend for a role at Hydrogen, so the culture must be having a positive impact!
+I actually put forward a friend for a role at our recruitment agency, so the culture must be having a positive impact!
 It’s a great environment and meritocratic – if you do well, you’ll get recognised and rewarded accordingly.

 I’d have to say it’s the speed at which I do things.
 I think consultants appreciate that I’ll always get the job done quickly and efficiently.
 I also try and make myself welcoming to everyone.

 When a deal is announced I can get cracking with the references and sending out contracts.
 Every client and country has different requirements; some might request credit checks or other types.
 For example, in Hong Kong references go back seven years while it’s five for Singapore.

 Without the checks we do, contractors can’t start their new jobs.
 Sometimes they don’t fully appreciate this!